PrabhaniR/PrabhaniR.github.io/Projects/green-pulse.md

 # **Featured Project: The Green Pulse**

-Seasonal NDVI Analysis of the Toledo Region using Landsat-8 data.
+Seasonal Normalized Difference Vegetation Index (NDVI) Analysis of the Toledo Region using Landsat-8 data.

 ### Winter Baseline
 The year begins with low biological activity.